Pacific Southwest, Region 9: Superfund

-Cyprus Tohono Corporation (CTC) operates a copper mine and processing facility on tribal lands leased from the Tohono O'odham Indian Nation (TON).
-The Cyprus Tohono Mine site (formerly referred to as the Casa Grande Mine and the Lakeshore Mine) is located approximately 32 miles south of Casa Grande, Arizona.
-Development of what is now known as the Cyprus Tohono Mine site began in the 1880s, when low-grade oxide ore was mined from surface outcrops.
+Cyprus Tohono Corporation (CTC) operated a copper mine and processing facility (the Cyprus Tohono Mine Site) on tribal lands leased from the Tohono O'odham Indian Nation (Nation).
+The Cyprus Tohono Mine Site (Site), previously known as the Casa Grande Mine and the Lakeshore Mine, is located on Highway 15 approximately 32 miles south of Casa Grande, Arizona.
+Development of the mine Site began in the 1880s, when low-grade oxide ore was mined from surface outcrops.
 During the 1950s and 60s, Trans-AZ operated a small open pit copper oxide mine.
 In the late 1960s, Trans-AZ and the El Paso Natural Gas Company enlarged the open pit for removal of 350,000 tons of ore.
 Mining continued into the 1980s, with several changes of operators.
-CTC began operating the property in 1987, after leasing it from the TON.
+CTC began operating the Site in 1987, after leasing it from the Nation.
 It expanded the open pit mining activities and heap leaching operations.
 Since January 2005, the CTC continued with the extraction/electrowinning operations for processing heap solutions.
 In 2009, the mine was moved into "care and maintenance" status under the jurisdiction of the Bureau of Land Management (BLM).

 In 1992, there was a release of 1.4 million gallons of process waste water to surface washes on the mine site due to a break in a line running to the evaporation ponds.